collective/collective.local.addgroup/README.txt

      <implements interface="collective.local.addgroup.interfaces.IAddNewGroup" />
   </class>

+If you just want this for a dexterity content type, you just have to activate the behaviour.

-The user need to have the "Add Groups" permission to add a new group and "Manage users" to add and remove users from the listed groups.
+The user need to LOCALLY have the "Add Groups" permission to add a new group and "Manage users" to add and remove users from the listed groups.